 - Head or crushing injuries from luggage falling from a height

 - Accidents involving luggage transport

 - Slip, trip and fall accidents

 - Accidents involving defective equipment and machinery

 Leeds Bradford Airport has a duty of care to provide its baggage handling staff with the correct training, equipment and machinery to allow them to carry out their job in a safe way.
-If an airport fails in their duty of care to protect the health and safety of their employees, they could be sued for negligence should an employee become injured through an accident caused by employer negligence.
+If an airport fails in its duty of care to protect the health and safety of its employees, it could be sued for negligence should an employee become injured through an accident caused by employer negligence.

 In the table below we are able to show the compensation amounts set in the latest Judicial College Guidelines for certain injuries and their severity.
 Although we cannot actually tell you exactly what you may receive in compensation should you have a successful claim as all claims are unique and differ in numerous ways, we can use this table as a rough guide to demonstrate to you what amounts may be possible to win depending on your individual circumstances.

 |Brain Injury||Moderately Severe Brain Damage||£205,580 to £264,650||In this bracket injuries will leave the person very disabled.
 There will be substantial dependence on others and a need for constant professional and other care.
 Disabilities may be physical, for example, limb paralysis, or cognitive, with marked impairment of intellect and personality.|

 |Neck Injury||Moderate||£12,900 to £23,460||This can include soft tissue injuries or damage to discs which leads to loss of mobility, permanent pain and stiffness, wrenching-type injury and disc lesion of the more severe type resulting in cervical spondylosis, serious limitation of movement.
 It can also include pre-existing conditions that have been made worse the injury.|